JoaoFernandoR/dspesquisa/frontend/README.md

 #### This is a full stack project that i made following the DevSuperior Week.
 The back-end i did with Node instead of Java.
+The CSS i did all by myself, didnt copy anything, just used the Figma project and tried to copy it.

 ## 🚪 Front-end
 * React with Typescript